Deltares/Veiligheidsrendement/vrtool/orm/migration/README.md

 ## Migration

-From a user perspective a database can be migrated with `python migrate_database.py migrate_db <path to database>`.
+From a user perspective a database can be migrated with `python vrtool migrate_db <path to database>`.
-Alternatively databases in a certain folder can be converted with `python migrate_database.py migrate_db_dir <path to folder with database(s)>`.
+Alternatively databases in a certain folder can be converted with `python vrtool migrate_db_dir <path to folder with database(s)>`.
 If a database is upgraded multiple versions, the different migrations are done consecutively.

 ### Major upgrade